-If complainants need assistance raising a formal complaint, they can contact the school office by phone on 01483 561323 or by email - office@queen-eleanors.surrey.sch.uk
+If complainants need assistance raising a formal complaint, they can contact the school office [office@queeneleanors.surrey.sch.uk or 01483 561323].

 The Headteacher will acknowledge your complaint in writing or offer a full response within 5 school days.
 If further investigation is required, the Headteacher will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.